Locations: Various throughout San Joaquin County.

-Assist in developing and implementing supervision plans that are specific to site and classroom that include details on teaching staff responsibilities and zoning maps.
+Develop and implement supervision plans that are specific to site and classroom, which include details on teaching staff responsibilities and zoning maps.

-Implement healthy practices within the classroom environment using universal health precautions including but not limited to washing hands, using appropriate gloves, changing diapers/clothing in a timely manner, and dispensation of authorized medications.
+Implement healthy practices within the classroom environment using universal health precautions including but not limited to washing hands, using appropriate gloves, changing diapers/clothing in a timely manner, cleaning the classroom and dispensation of authorized medications.

 Provide food service support (serving and cleaning) for meals, snacks, and other activities according to CACFP policies.

 Document and submit timely, nutrition documentation on all children less than 12 months old.